atifzamandev/casino-games/README.md

 ### Step 6

 Implemented category-based filtering.
 Users can filter games by selecting a category.
 Refactored categories component for scalability and maintainability.
 Extracted CategoryItem into a reusable, isolated component.
-Improved structure and readability for easier future updates
+Improved structure and readability for easier future updates.

+### Step 7

+Implemented live search functionality alongside category-based filtering.
+Optimized the filtering logic to efficiently handle large datasets.

 ## Future Tasks & Suggestions